Bergen County NJ Child Support Lawyers

 New Jersey Child Support and Child Custody Arrangements

-As stated above, the child custody configuration will significantly influence child support calculations, first and foremost, by determining the appropriate worksheet that will be used to arrive at the final amount.
+As stated above, the child custody configuration will first and foremost significantly influence child support calculations by determining the appropriate worksheet that will be used to arrive at the final amount.
 Specifically, the Sole Parenting Worksheet applies in cases wherein the child spends two or fewer overnights per week with one parent.
 In these cases, controlled and fixed expenses typically apply to one parent, while variable expenses apply to the noncustodial parent during allocated parenting time.
 On the other hand, the Shared Parenting Worksheet applies in cases of shared or joint custody, wherein the child spends more than two overnights per week with each parent.
 In these cases, the fixed, controlled, and variable expenses of each parent will likely be accounted for.

-Contact Our Paramus NJ Child Support and Divorce Attorneys Today
+Contact Our Child Support and Divorce Attorneys Today

 Our team of family lawyers assists clients in Bergen County and throughout New Jersey in determining, adjusting, and enforcing child support arrangements.
-We concentrate solely on family law matters in order to maintain the highest level of knowledge and skill in these areas.
-For the answers to your pressing questions, contact our offices in Hackensack at 201-285-5985.
+We concentrate solely on family law matters to maintain the highest level of knowledge and skill in these areas.
+For the answers to your pressing questions, contact our offices in Hackensack at 201-397-1750.

 Also, see our New Jersey Child Support Frequently Asked Questions (FAQ’s) page for additional information.